ArhanChaudhary/qter/README.md

 ## Global variables

 Every QAT program begins with a `.registers` statement, used to declare global variables named registers.
-The statement in the above average program declares two global registers to be stored on a Rubik's cube of size 90.
+The statement in the above average program declares two global registers of size 90 to be stored on a Rubik's cube.
 That is, additions operate modulo 90: incrementing a register of value 89 resets it back to 0, and decrementing a register of value 0 sets it to 89.

 The `builtin` keyword refers to the fact that valid register sizes are specified in a puzzle-specific preset.
 For the Rubik's cube, all builtin register sizes are in [src/qter_core/puzzles/3x3.txt](src/qter_core/puzzles/3x3.txt).
 Unlike traditional computers, qter is only able to operate with small and irregular register sizes.